siddhantsen/gymbro/readme.txt

     1. Create workout Function
         - Program asks the user a few questions that it uses to design a workout.
         - program will use a large database of exercises to combine them into the ideal workout.
-        - potentially will use AI learning model to find patterns in existing workouts.
     2. Create diet function
         - uses input from quiz to create a diet/meal plan
         - provides recipes from database of recipes to the user so they can structure their own meal plan